Learn Tarot

 Learning the Major Arcana means learning your own psyche.

 It means learning the language of your own evolution.
+It means learning how spirit shapes you.

-🜂 Chapter 5: The Minor Arcana — The Four Elemental Realms
+The Minor Arcana – The Four Elemental Realms

 The Minor Arcana is where tarot becomes intimately human.
-While the Majors chart the story of your soul’s unfolding, the Minors show how those lessons play out in the fabric of everyday life — your relationships, your emotions, your fears, your decisions, your habits, your ambitions.
+While the Majors chart the story of your soul’s unfolding, the Minors show how those lessons play out in the fabric of everyday life – your relationships, your emotions, your fears, your decisions, your habits, your ambitions.
+The four suits mirror the four elements, the four psychological functions, the four pathways through which energy moves:

 Wands carry fire — passion, creativity, direction, impulse, spiritual ignition.